logicalclocks/hops-docs/docs/user_guide/hopsworks.rst

 You can now go to the start-page on Google Authenticator.
 You will need to supply the 6-digit number shown for 'admin@kth.se' when on the login page, along with the username and password.

-*If it goes wrong*
+**If it goes wrong**

 * Double-check that system meets the minimum system requirements for HopsWorks.
 Is there enough available disk space and memory?
 *

-Registering an Account on HopsWorks
+Registering a New Account on HopsWorks
 ---------------------------------------------

 .. figure:: ../imgs/user_registration.png
     :alt: HopsWorks User Registration
-    :width: 100px
+#    :width: 100px
-    :height: 150px
+#    :height: 150px
-    :align: center
+#    :align: center
-    :figclass: align-center
+#    :figclass: align-center

 Register a new account with a valid email account.
 You should receive an email asking you to validate your account.
 The sender of the email will be neither the default email address "hopsworks@gmail.com" or the gmail address you supplied while installing HopsWorks.
 If you do not receive an email address, wait a minute.
 If you still haven't received it, you need to troubleshoot.

-investigate the JavaMail settings.
+** Validate the email address used in registration ** If you click on the link supplied in the registration email, it will validate your account and rdirect you to the login page.
+You will **not be able to login until an administrator has validated your account.**.
+You can jump now to the Hops Administration Guide to see how to  validate account registrations, so that users can logn.

 You can login

-*If it goes wrong*
+**If it goes wrong**

+* Contact an administrator or go to the Administration Guide section of this document.

+* Does your organization have a firewall that blocks outbound SMTP access?
-* Login need to login to the Glassfish Webserver and
+* Login to login to the Glassfish Webserver and
+* Investigate the JavaMail settings.
+Is the gmail username/password correct?
+Are the smtp server settings correct (ip-address or hostname, port, protocol (SSL, TLS))?

-If you want to test the new account, you can jump to the Administration Guide to validate account requests.
+If you want to test the new account,